 Follow your gut instinct - if you are fascinated by a story, then it's likely that audiences will also connect with it.

-True intimacy trumps fancy cinematography any day of the week, so don't be afraid to build relationships with people and just get out there and make your film.
+True intimacy trumps fancy cinematography any day of the week, so value acceess and proximity over sliders, drones and expensive cameras every day of the week.
+Don't be afraid to build relationships with people and just get out there and make your film.

 Don't believe the London myth - You can live outside of London and make films for an international audience.